A very thought-provoking post this morning by John.

-Patient know their health more than anyone else.
-With the increase in use of EMR Systems, particularly web-based EMR Software, which is also called Cloud EMR or SaaS EMR, it allows physicians to interact with patients online.
+The patient knows their health more than anyone else.
+The increase in the use of EMR Systems, particularly web-based EMR Software, which is also called Cloud EMR or SaaS EMR, allows physicians to interact with patients online.

 What is Web-Based EMR?

 In the past few years, the prevalence of web-based EMR and cloud-based applications in healthcare has expanded rapidly.
 But, what is cloud computing and how does it apply to the medical practice and EHRs?
 For practical purposes, web-based EMR describes a situation in which the software you are using and applicable data are accessed via the Internet.
 Programs or data are not on your computer or local network in your office.
 Most EHR vendors now offer Software as a Service (SaaS) or Application Service Provider (ASP) versions of their EHR systems as an alternative to more traditional software solutions.